What Is SCIM Provisioning and How It Works

 These aren't provisioning questions; they're governance questions that require continuous monitoring, access reviews, analytics, and risk assessment.

-Identity governance builds on SCIM by adding access reviews and certifications (managers verify their team should have current access), identity analytics (detect unusual access patterns and unused entitlements), compliance automation (generate audit-ready reports automatically), and risk-based access (adjust access based on real-time risk signals).
+Identity Governance builds on SCIM by adding access reviews and certifications (managers verify their team should have current access), identity analytics (detect unusual access patterns and unused entitlements), compliance automation (generate audit-ready reports automatically), and risk-based access (adjust access based on real-time risk signals).
 SCIM is the foundation.
 Governance is the intelligence layer on top.

 This is why comprehensive IGA platforms matter.
 They don't replace SCIM; they build on SCIM.
 Identity Confluence is built specifically to work with SCIM provisioning, adding the governance layer that transforms provisioned access into strategic identity management.
 Organizations that combine SCIM with governance automation move from "we provision accounts automatically" to "we continuously validate that access aligns with role requirements, meets regulatory standards, and maintains security posture throughout the employee journey."